mek651/CMPT842/README.md

 ### Step 3: Start the Flower Server Components (on the server machine)
+Using ssh myname@IPAdress link to the Parsa server

 8- On the server machine run the following command to start the SuperLink and ServerApp services: